 We have seen how we can use the Tiny Footprint mode in Windows Task Manager to hide the menu bar and tabs and use it as a Gadget.
-In this post, we will see how to use the Summary View in the Windows 10 Task Manager to convert it into a small Widget, which you can display on your Windows 10 or Windows 8 desktop to show CPU, Memory, Disk, Ethernet, Bluetooth utilization.
+In this post, we will see how to use the Summary View in the Windows 10 Task Manager to convert it into a small Widget, which you can display on your Windows 10 desktop to show CPU, Memory, Disk, Ethernet, Bluetooth, WiFi, GPU utilization.

 Windows Task Manager Summary View

 To use the Windows 10 Task Manager as a widget, right-click on your Windows taskbar and select Task Manager to open it.
 Open Performance tab.

 Next right-click anywhere on the left side, where CPU, Memory, Disk, Ethernet, Bluetooth, Wi-Fi details are mentioned, and select Summary View.